Ruclo/commitagent/README.md

 ### Not in a git repository

-Ensure you're running `commitagent` from within a git repository:
+Ensure you're running `commitaid` from within a git repository:

 ```bash
 git rev-parse --git-dir